Titantek/ada-outlier-datastory/content.md

 -->

 Both heatmaps look similar!
 But what do the statistics tell us?
 Let's perform a chi2 contingency test: our null hypothesis is that the distributions are identical.
 What is meant by distribution is the frequency of links from a start category to an end category.
 Here we simply take the data from the heatmap, in the form of counts.
 We choose a level of significance of $$\alpha=1$$%.
 The results are the following: `pvalue=0.0, statistic=2953.30`.
 We can thus safely reject the null hypothesis!
+We should however stay precautionous at the moment with this result, as the $$\chi^2$$-test presents some limitations on the number of samples that we will not detail here.

 We can also look at it in a more general way and compute the distribution of the start categories without looking at the target (indicated as `category → *` in the heatmap), and vice-versa (indicated as `* → category`), for both finished and unfinished paths.
 Reproducing the t-test for those distributions, we obtain the same pvalue of 0.0.
 We can thus also conclude that the distribution of the categories of the start and target articles are different between the finished and unfinished path datasets.